 As aforementioned, most people buy into the whole timeshare ownership mantra without really considering the details.
 Timeshare companies know how to persuade people into believing that $250/month is ideal – Especially when vacations for a family of 4 have an average cost of $4,580 ($382 monthly cost per year).

-The problem is, the $22,000 purchase price quickly turns into $40,000 after 10 years with 15-19% interest (most rates are higher than 17%).
+The problem is, the $22,000 purchase price quickly turns into over $40,000 after 10 years with 15-17.9% interest.
 Not to mention the annual timeshare maintenance fees!
 The limited-time-offer that once seemed promising can eventually turn into lifelong regret and a lot of debt.
 These situations cause many people to make irrational decisions.
 When timeshare owners become desperate to find a worthwhile solution, they’re often bombarded with pressure sales pointed towards upgrade options.
 This is the last thing they need to do.